jkeefe/newmark-design-development/THE_FINE_PRINT.md

 ### The Schedule

-We meet every Wednesday from 5:30 to 8:20 pm, including a break.
+We meet every Monday from 5:30 to 8:20 pm, including a break.
 Since we're at prime dinner time, feel free to bring food and drink to the extent allowed in the classroom.

 There will be assignments most weeks, usually due by noon on the day of the next class.

 One of the assignments will be a detailed description of what you envision for your prototyping project.
-That description will be due **April 3, 2019**.
+That description will be due **TK**.

+Our first class is **THURSDAY, September 5, 2019 at 5:20 pm**

+Our second class is **September 9, 2019 at 5:20 pm**.

-Individual project planning sessions will be scheduled for **Monday, April 8, 2019**.
+Individual project planning sessions will be scheduled for **TBD**.

-There is **no class on April 17, 2019** because I'll be off site.
+There is **no class September 30, 2019**.

-There is **no class on April 24, 2019** for Spring break.
+There is **no class on October 14, 2019** for Columbus Day.
+This class will be held **WEDNESDAY, September 16, 2019** instead.

-Final presentation rehearsals are **May 8, 2019** in class.
+Final presentation rehearsals are **December 9, 2019** in class.

-Final presentations are **May 15, 2019**.
+Final presentations are **December 16, 2019**.
 Time TBD.

 ### Computers in Class